This page contains information on Frequently Asked Questions received by State Records Office staff.

 What is Keyword AAA?

-Keyword AAA, produced by State Records New South Wales, is a thesaurus of general terms designed for classifying, titling and indexing most types of administrative records.
+Keyword AAA, produced by State Archives & Records NSW, is a thesaurus of general terms designed for classifying, titling and indexing most types of administrative records.
 It should be used in conjunction with an agency's unique functional terms.
 It is used by a wide range of State government agencies and private organisations throughout Western Australia.

 What is Keyword for Councils?

-Keyword for Councils, produced by State Records New South Wales, is a thesaurus of terms related to local government functions.
+Keyword for Councils, produced by State Archives & Records NSW, is a thesaurus of terms related to local government functions.
 It is designed to enable the classification, titling and indexing of records created by local government organisations.

 Which are the current versions of the Keyword publications?